 Elbow pain may be caused by a variety of conditions and illnesses.
+Please, call us to find out how many physical therapy visits you need to treat your condition.
 Below are some of the most common:

 Tennis Elbow: Tennis elbow is a form of tendonitis that occurs as a result of an inflammation of the tendons and forearm muscles that are attached to the outside part of the elbow.
 The condition arises from the repeated contraction of the forearm muscles which causes tiny tears in the tendons.
 The elbow may be tender to the touch and pain may radiate down your forearm and wrist from activities that cause stress to the tendon, such as gripping of lifting.